Outreach skills session

 Age: 32 years old

-She regularly performs with prestigious orchestras such as the Gewandhaus, the Brussels Philharmonics or the OPRL and has been invited to take part in many festivals: the Festival d’Aix en Juin, the Festival Musiq3, the Ysaÿe Festival and the Klasik Keyifler Festival in Turkey.
+Her dark and strong voice, as well as a great dedication to the stage work, has permitted her to perform with prestigious orchestras such as the Gewandhaus, the Brussels Philharmonics or the OPRL.
+Over the years she has been invited to take part in many festivals: the Festival d’Aix en Juin, the Festival Musiq3, the Ysaÿe Festival, the Klasik Keyifler Festival in Turkey or the Niebelungen Festspiele.

-Deeply interested in contemporary music, she collaborated to the rerun of Benoit Mernier’s Frühlings Erwachen by the ensemble Spectra (dir.
-Filip Rathé).
-In 2017 she performed in Cathy’s van Eck creation Phone call to Hadès in the Festival d’Aix en Juin and in the Grand Théâtre of Luxembourg.
-In 2019 she will sing P. Boulez’s Le Marteau sans Maitre with Tempus Konnex in Antwerpen.
+Deeply interested in contemporary music, she sang in 2019 her first role in a production of La Monnaie in a Benjamin Attahir’s creation Le silence des Ombres.
+The same year, she was Lucy in Beaudoin, a Jaer’s creation Ce qui vit en nous.
+She has collaborated with the Benoit Mernier’s rerun Frühlings Erwachen by the ensemble Spectra.
+She also performed in the Cathy van Eck’s creation Phone call to Hadès in the Festival d’Aix en Juin, also in the Grand Théâtre of Luxembourg.
+In 2019 she sang P. Boulez’s Le Marteau sans Maitre with Tempus Konnex in Antwerpen.

 Photo credit: Lara Herbinia